Average Cost of a Funeral in Alabama: What Families Pay in 2026

 Your Consumer Rights in Alabama

-Know Your Rights Under the FTC Funeral Rule Every funeral home in Alabama must comply with the Federal Trade Commission's Funeral Rule, which protects consumers nationwide.
-You have the right to: receive an itemized General Price List before making any decisions; choose only the services and products you want; purchase a casket or urn from a third party without penalty; decline embalming unless required by state law for specific circumstances; and receive a written estimate before services are performed.
+Know Your Rights Under the FTC Funeral Rule Every funeral home in Alabama must comply with the Funeral Rule enforced by the Federal Trade Commission, which requires transparent price disclosures to protect consumers.
+Alabama law requires a licensed funeral director for all arrangements.
+You have the right to: receive itemized pricing before making any decisions; choose only the services and products you want; purchase a casket or urn from a third party without penalty; decline embalming unless required by state law for specific circumstances; and receive a written estimate before services are performed.

 If you believe a funeral home in Alabama has violated these rights, you can file a complaint with the FTC at ftc.gov or contact the Funeral Consumers Alliance for guidance.
 Your state attorney general's office can also assist with consumer protection complaints.